no10ds/dorc/docs/getting_started.md

 * AWS_ACCOUNT - AWS Account ID, for more details see [here](https://docs.aws.amazon.com/signin/latest/userguide/FindingYourAWSId.html)
 * AWS_REGION - The AWS specific region in which to deploy all the infrastructure too
-* CONFIG_REPO_PATH - The directory path that points to your pipeline config folder.
+* CONFIG_REPO_PATH - The relative path to your pipeline-config repo from your local dorc repo.
 For the recommended structure above this value would be `../pipeline-config`
-* UNIVERSAL_STACK_NAME - The folder location & name of the infrastructure stack that the universal infrastructure will be deployed too. **We recommend leaving this as *universal* if possible**.
+* UNIVERSAL_STACK_NAME - The folder location & name of the infrastructure stack that the universal infrastructure will be deployed too. *Default value is: universal*
-* INFRA_STACK_NAME - The folder location & name of the infrastructure stack that the infra infrastructure will be deployed too. **We recommend leaving this as *infra* if possible**.
+* INFRA_STACK_NAME - The folder location & name of the infrastructure stack that the infra infrastructure will be deployed too. *Default value is: infra*
 * PULUMI_CONFIG_PASSPHRASE -

 ## Dockerfile

-*dorc* builds all function code into Docker images and uses these images to deploy serverless lambda functions.
-The context of the Dockerfile can be set to the following
+Docker is used to store and the code as images which are then deployed to serverless lambda functions.
+The Dockerfile can be set to the following:

 ```Dockerfile
 FROM amazon/aws-lambda-python:3.9